 Jimmy Page’s Maestro Echoplex EP-3

-Usually, in the early days, he would have two units on stage, one for his Sonic Wave Theremin, and the other one for the guitar.
+Usually, in the early days, he would have two units on stage, one for his Sonic Wave Theremin, and the other for the guitar.

 Jimmy Page at Madison Square Garden 1973 (The Song Remains the Same) with a Maestro Echoplex EP-3 delay sitting on his Marshall amps.